I hope you enjoy reading the blog post.

-Hoping to change the relationship status of the roughly 200 million singles who use it, Facebook has officially launched their dating service in a select few locations, with other test markets coming soon.
+Hoping to change the relationship status of the roughly 200 million singles who use it, Facebook has officially launched in select locations, with other markets coming soon.

 How To Activate Facebook Dating

 Only people who have opted in to the dating service will be able to view your dating profile, so it won’t show up in News Feed or anywhere else in the main Facebook app.

-Your current Facebook friends won’t be able to see your dating profile, nor will Facebook ever suggest your friends or people you’ve blocked as a possible match.
+Your current Facebook friends won’t be able to see your dating profile.
+Facebook won't ever suggest your friends or people you’ve blocked as a possible match.

-But you can choose whether or not you want the friends of your friends to be suggested as matches simply by toggling that feature on or off in the privacy settings:
+But you can choose whether or not you want the friends of your friends to be suggested as matches.
+Simply toggle that feature on or off in the privacy settings.

-You can also proactively exclude other people you know from ever seeing your Facebook Dating profile, and block/unblock individuals from the “Blocking” menu:
+You can also proactively exclude other people you know from ever seeing your Facebook Dating profile.
+Just block/unblock individuals from the “Blocking” menu: